 A permanent establishment is typically a branch, which is essentially an extension of the parent company abroad.
 According to OECD’s requirements, a permanent establishment is defined as a fixed place of business which is used to fully or partly carry out the business operations of a company.
 This includes, for example, the location of the management, a branch office or the execution of construction or assembly work as far as the latter is conducted for longer than 12 months.
 Hence it is not a separate dutch legal entity but operates as a foreign company.

 However, there is a possibility of double taxation which may arise in the case of a permanent establishment.
-Although a PE is considered inseparable from Parent company it is still subject to the separate obligations regarding registration and taxation in the jurisdiction where it is located.
+Although a PE is considered inseparable from the Parent company it is still subject to separate obligations regarding registration and taxation in the jurisdiction where it is located.
 If there is a double taxation treaty in place, the taxation of the profits of the permanent establishment falls within the competence of the jurisdiction where the permanent establishment is set up.
 The Authorised OECD approach (AOA) has to be undertaken for the determination of profits of a PE, under the arm’s length principle.
-But there is ambiguity in the application of AOA approach which leads to issues in tax determination of the PE.
+But there is ambiguity in the application of the AOA approach which leads to issues in the tax determination of the PE.

 Tax consequences of B.V. in the Netherlands:

 In the Netherlands, a B.V. tends to be a preferred form of business in many fields.
 Usually, the key advantage of a Dutch subsidiary is the shareholder’s limited liability, to the extent of their capital contribution.
 Also, there are no start-up capital requirements.